 Putting the Customer in the Product

-For example, when you go car shopping, it wouldn’t be very helpful if when looking the details of a car with a sales rep their pitch was:
+For example, when you go car shopping, it wouldn’t be very helpful if when looking for a car with a sales rep, their pitch was:

 “Oh yeah, you’ll love your jeep wrangler JK unlimited 4WD 4 inch lift kit w/ vertex reservoir shocks!
 This bad boy also comes with a top feed 1050x fuel injector guaranteed to get you to at least 300 NM’s of torque…”

-Especially if you were looking to save money on gas.
+I’m not even going to pretend to know anything about cars or that the example above was coherent.
+But you get the point.
 Your value prop needs to be functional right off the bat.
 Tell your customer exactly what problems you can solve through putting the solution in context.
 Here’s an example but geared towards personal training:

 That sounds much better then: